 MFA Setup Instructions

 Multi-Factor Authentication (MFA) is a security technology that helps protect and secure your CCU account with another layer of proof of your identity when you log in.
 When you log in using MFA, you authenticate your identity by using a second factor, either a cell number, alternate authentication phone, or by using the Microsoft Authenticator App on your cell phone or tablet.
-To make sure your CCU email account is safe, Coastal Carolina University requires that all current faculty and staff, current students, and alumni (alumni with active email accounts) provide the additional layers of verification through MFA.
+To make sure your CCU email account is safe, Coastal Carolina University requires that all current user accounts, including faculty and staff, students, alumni (alumni with active email accounts), and retirees, provide the additional layers of verification through MFA.

 - MFA FAQs »